arazi47/built-to-serve/README.md

 > [!NOTE]
 > In Python, input variables and the values of the keys in `__extra_fields` are passed as strings.
 The user can convert them to other data types as needed.

+> [!IMPORTANT]
+> Valid input names are the same as valid variable names in programming. (they can only contain letters, numbers and the underscore character, must not start with a letter and cannot contain any spaces.)